bring/developer-site/README.md

 ## Tech

-The Bring Developer site uses [Hugo](https://gohugo.io/), [OAS](https://www.openapis.org/) and [RAML 1.0](https://raml.org/).
-Hugo is the world’s fastest static site generator.
-For the API endpoint documentation, generated OAS JSON is replacing manually written RAML.
-We use CSS with some light post processing and JS that is bundled with Vite.
+The Bring Developer site uses [Hugo](https://gohugo.io/ as a static site generator, [OAS](https://www.openapis.org/) JSON for the API endpoint documentation, CSS with some light post processing and JS that is bundled with Vite.

 ## Writing documentation for people